What Does it Take to Be a Continuous Mining Machine Operator?

 |State||Annual Mean Salary|

-Tools & Technologies Used by Continuous Mining Machine Operators
+What Tools & Technology do Continuous Mining Machine Operators Use?

 - Microsoft Excel